Visit the PtolemAE Project Home Page

 Type not catalogued in Svoronos.
 One-half of Svoronos 1153

-Ptolemy IV-V - Tyre Series II
+Ptolemy IV-V - Tyre Decorated Reverse Series

 gae288_o